SharanPrasath/SharanPrasath/README.md

 <h2 align="center"> Hey there , Sharan Prasath S here</h2>

+<p align = "center"><strong>I am a Computer science student who is passionate about developing user-friendly Web applications. ability to perform well in a team.
+Passionate to work in various fields such as Web Developing, Machine Learning, Deep Learning, as well as grow and develop my own skills as a coder.</strong></p>

 ### Everything about me

 - 🔭 I’m currently working on <strong>Full Stack Web Development and ML Projects</strong>